circlelq/git-status-size/README.md

 3. To invoke it anywhere you'll need to export the file into your PATH.
 In your script file use `export PATH="/path/to/your-script/directory:$PATH`
 4. Make it into an executable with `sudo chmod +x git-status-size`

 Now it should work!
-Go to the terminal in any repo, call `git status-size`, and you should recieve an output like the one in the gif above.
+Go to the terminal in any repo(root directory), call `git status-size`, and you should recieve an output like the one in the gif above.
 If you have any files over 10mb, you will be prompted if you want to add these files to your `.gitignore`.

 If your file name has Chinese characters, please enter the following command in your command line